-The FCC receives numerous complaints from consumers about broadcast advertising.
+The FCC occasionally receives complaints from consumers about broadcast advertising.
 These complaints concern a wide variety of issues, including:

 Are there laws that limit material stations can broadcast?

 Stations are restricted from broadcasting material that promotes certain lotteries; advertises cigarettes, little cigars or smokeless tobacco products; or perpetuates a fraud.
 Some advertisements also may violate regulations that fall under the jurisdiction of other federal agencies, such as the Food and Drug Administration or the Federal Trade Commission.

 Additionally, federal laws prohibit or limit obscene, indecent or profane language.
 Obscene broadcasts are prohibited at all times, while indecent or profane broadcasts are prohibited during certain hours.
 For more information, see our guide on Obscene, Indecent and Profane Broadcasts.

 What if I think a specific ad is false or misleading?

 Broadcasters are responsible for selecting the broadcast material that airs on their stations, including advertisements.
 The FCC expects broadcasters to be responsible to the community they serve and act with reasonable care to ensure that advertisements aired on their stations are not false or misleading.